-Downstream processing is the phase of biomanufacturing typically considered to begin with harvest of bioreactor cell culture medium containing expressed active pharmaceutical ingredient (API) and finishing with a highly purified and appropriately concentrated product ready for final formulation and packaging.
+Downstream processing is the phase of biomanufacturing typically considered to begin with cell culture bioreactor harvest containing expressed active pharmaceutical ingredient API and finishing with a highly purified and appropriately concentrated product ready for final formulation and packaging.

 This chapter uses the monoclonal antibody-based (mAb) drug category as the representative example target drug to consider, as this category currently comprises one of the most common biotherapeutic classes produced today.
 The annual production demands for mAb therapeutics are high, due to both their relatively lower potency when compared to other biopharmaceuticals and the related need for larger and more sustained dosing.
-The market requirement for a typical approved mAb is 10-100 kilograms/year, employing bioreactor batch sizes up to 20,000 liters.
-Chromatography unit operations can range to two meters in diameter and packed resin bed volumes up to approximately 600 liters.
+The market requirement for a typical approved mAb is 10-100 kilograms/year, employing bioreactor batch sizes up to 20,000 liters; chromatography unit operations can range to two meters in diameter and packed resin bed volumes up to approximately 600 liters.